Call Us

 Bursitis is a painful condition that affects the small, fluid-filled sacs called bursae that cushion the bones, tendons, and muscles near your joints.
 When these bursae become inflamed, the resulting condition—bursitis—can cause significant discomfort, limit mobility, and interfere with daily activities.

-At Compass Pain and Wellness, we take a multidisciplinary approach to managing bursitis, combining advanced therapies like TECAR and Shockwave with physical therapy, chiropractic care, acupuncture, massage therapy, and interventional pain management for optimal patient outcomes.
+At Compass Pain and Wellness, we take a multidisciplinary approach to managing bursitis, combining advanced therapies like Tecar and Shockwave with physical therapy, chiropractic care, acupuncture, massage therapy, and interventional pain management for optimal patient outcomes.

 Expert Analysis